Solarplicity is now EDF: customer queries answered

 Solarplicity offered three basic tariffs to its customers: a fixed tariff, a variable tariff and its most unique tariff - the fair market price tariff.

 With the fair market price tariff, customers were not charged standing charges (the price you pay just to be connected to the service).
 This, however, came in exchange for more expensive unit rates, which is the price you pay for the energy that you actually consume.
-Only consumers who spend very little time at home would have benefited from this type of tariff.
+Only consumers who spent very little time at home would have benefited from this type of tariff.

 None of the tariffs included an exit fee, so customers were free to switch to a different tariff or supplier without being penalized financially.